-Through the support of The James E. and Betty J. Huffer Foundation with additional grant-funding in 2019 from the Creature Comforts Get Artistic program and 2020 from the Georgia Council for the Arts and National Endowment for the Arts, the Artists-in-ATHICA Residency program enables up to six artists per year to participate in a collaborative residency at ATHICA.
+Through the support of The James E. and Betty J. Huffer Foundation with additional grant-funding in 2019 from the Creature Comforts Get Artistic program and in 2019-2020 from the Georgia Council for the Arts and National Endowment for the Arts, the Artists-in-ATHICA Residency program enables up to six artists per year to participate in a collaborative residency at ATHICA.
 The purpose of the residency is to foster the development of artists and their artistic works and to enrich the programmatic offerings and community experience provided by ATHICA.

 Residencies take place throughout the year (generally in the periods January-May, June-August, and September-December), provide administrative support, exhibition and performance facilities, and a small stipend.
 Artists may work in any or multiple disciplines and traditions, including but not limited to visual, curatorial, musical, performing, written, experimental, cinematic, digital, and theatrical arts.
 The work undertaken in the residency can be in a familiar or new discipline.
 Residents can work independently, collaborate with others, and/or work as a team.